-- 2 When the Linux login prompt appears, use the account "telnetuser" with the default password "toshiba". - 3 When at a shell prompt, you can switch to the root account using the su command. - 4 When at a root command prompt, you can install, recompile or modify software for your application integration.
+When presented by the Linux login prompt, use the account telnetuser with the default password toshiba2.
+Once at a shell prompt, you can switch to the root account using the su command.

+Once at a root command prompt, you can proceed to install, recompile or modify software as required for your application integration.

-Copying software to the Magnia SG20
+Copying Software to the Magnia SG20

-When you have access to the Magnia SG20, you will need to copy your application to the system, as well as possible additional Linux support software such as databases or other tools.
-You can copy new software to the Magnia SG20 by using one of the following protocols:
+Once you have access to the Magnia SG20, you will need to copy your application to the system, as well as possible additional Linux support software such as databases or other tools.
+There are two main ways of copying new software to the Magnia SG20.